History of the Camden's Lamp Post Wreaths

 As you walk along the streets of Camden, have you ever wondered about the history of the flower baskets on the stately, green lamp posts?
-For 90 years they have overflowed with flowers in summer and fall.
+For over 90 years they have overflowed with flowers in summer and fall.

 The tradition began with the generosity of a summertime couple, Edward W. Bok and his wife Mary Louise Curtis Bok.
 During their European travels in the early 1920s, the Boks and their son Cary admired the flower-laden baskets on lamp posts in small European towns.
 When they returned to Maine, and at Cary's suggestion, Mrs. Bok asked her husband if he would be willing to pay for wire flower baskets for Camden's lamp posts.
 He agreed on the condition that the Camden Garden Club maintain them – paying for their planting, watering, fertilizing and repair.
 The Garden Club accepted the offer and committed to the long-term challenge of financially maintaining the lamp post project by raising funds from the Annual House and Garden Tour.

 Frank Alexander, a local craftsman, created the first wire baskets.
 The date was June 18, 1925, and Teresa Arau was Club president when the first flower baskets were placed on the lamp posts in front of Chandler's Pharmacy at the corner of Washington and Elm streets.

 In early years, the baskets were planted with ferns, trailing vines, petunias, lobelia, geraniums and multi-flora begonias.
 Starting in 1995, the flower baskets were planted with a variety of red geranium called “Balcon Royale.”
 In 2014, this variety was no longer available so it was replaced with a new and similar ivy geranium called “Grand Idols Red.”